 - The chief of operations function is more common for mature and established businesses.
 In this case, CTOs also possess profound know-how in programming and technical requirements, but it’s not their main focus.
 Instead, they take on more managerial tasks and lead a technical team.
 Operational managers are executive-style CTOs.
 They know technology, but align it with business strategy.

 The position of a Chief Technology Officer has no clear-cut responsibilities.
 Based on the company’s size and maturity, CTOs can take over both executive-level and strictly technical tasks.
+For example, overseeing servers, operating systems, and interacting with offshore web developers.
 In any case, technology leaders unlock the technology potential of a company and help navigate the evolving landscape.

 Their role is also salient at the initial stages of business growth.
 CTOs align an organization’s technology with the business strategy and transition fresh businesses to later stages.
 They also back up startups on various grounds and get the ball rolling until the business is off the ground.